Skip to content

 • .dockerignore: This file tells Docker to ignore certain files when building the container.
 These are usually files that pertain to docker or git, which are not important when building the webserver.

 • docker-compose.yml: Contains instructions for docker when we run "docker compose".
 To know more about what each line does, please consult Docker's documentation.
+This compose file starts the development environment.

 Docker

 Docker is a platform that allows packaging and virtualizing applications within a container.
-This gives developers the powerful ability to collaborate in a stable, synchonized environment, and deploying web applications with the greatest of ease.
+This gives developers the powerful ability to collaborate in a stable, synchronized environment, and deploying web applications with the greatest of ease.
 We will not be going too much into Docker here, but we will explain in greater depth some of the Docker configurations we have made.

 docker-compose.yml

-For those of you used to creating applications without Docker, most would run webpack and django in separate terminals, so that they can both run at the same time.
+For those of you used to creating applications without Docker, most would run vite and django in separate terminals, so that they can both run at the same time.
 For the purposes of brevity, the different services can be considered to be Docker's way of running separate terminals.

 One will also notice that the Django command uses a placeholder server name, 0.0.0.0:8000.
 This placeholder is important, since Docker creates an isolated environment.
 As a result, servers that are run in Docker does not recognize a browser from outside of that environment.
 Without this server name, localhost:8000 will not reach the server, as the server would recognize your browser as coming from a foreign machine.
 Therefore, all warnings related to 0.0.0.0, should they pop-up, should be ignored.